schulzefelix/laravel-search-console/README.md

 ## Security

-If you discover any security related issues, please email githubissues@schulze.co instead of using the issue tracker.
+If you discover any security related issues, please email github@schulze.co instead of using the issue tracker.

 ## Credits